The «Where?», the «How?» and the «What For?»

 |4,843+ sq. ft.||minimum 7 samples|

-Once the samples are labeled and in Ziploc bags, put all your samples into one larger bag and label it with the address.
-Then bring them into the lab.
-You can fill out your chain of custody form beforehand, or we can help you fill it out at our office in person.
+Once the samples are labelled and in Ziploc bags, put all your samples into one larger bag and label it with the address.
+Download the Chain of Custody form, fill in the information on location, sample type and preferred results delivery method and contact our office at 416.688.2757 for sample pick-up.

 How To Properly